 IMPROVEMENTS TO THE STATISTICS FROM THE LFS

 Changes resulting from the review were implemented in the LFS questionnaire in the July 2014 reference month.
 While changes were made to data collection from July 2014, the output of new and changed content will generally not be available when first collected, as the ABS requires some time to analyse the new content prior to publishing.
 Details of timing of outputs are included below and in the Attachment (available from the Downloads tab of this document), however in general new content in monthly products will be available from the January 2015 issue, and new quarterly content available from the May 2015 issue.
 A small number of items were initially scheduled for release in the July 2014 publication.
 However, the ABS will generally continue to publish data based on the current content for the July, August and September 2014 releases.
-This will allow testing of new production systems before transitioning to the new monthly outputs from the October 2014 issue.
+This will allow testing of new production systems before transitioning to the new monthly outputs.

 As a result of the changes to the LFS questionnaire from July 2014 a small number of spreadsheets and datacubes ceased with the June 2014 release.
 A detailed schedule of changes is included in the Attachment.